Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial3.md

 ls *.[tT][xX][tT]
 ```

-   - Write down the expected output on paper, then issue the command to check your answer.
+   - **Write down the expected output on paper**, then **issue the command** to check your answer.
 Did ALL text files get listed this time?
 If so, why?

   16. NOTE: We have just been using filename expansion symbols just with the ls command.